newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 User cases
 ----------

-The appointment modules has been build with flexibility in mind, and we tried to cover several scenarios needed by different application/software willing to perform complex Appointment reminder application or Alarm system.

 The Appointment Module has been built with flexibility in mind, trying to cover several scenarios required by different applications and software to perform complex appointment reminder applications or alarm systems.